 Look, I can barely focus on my work when I have my own 3 kids running around.
 I definitely won't get anything done if I have to watch your toddler, pet, or senile grandmother for the day.

 How Can I Get a Job Doing What You Do?

 I don't have a job.
 A job is a place where you go several times a week to do whatever your boss needs you to do.
 I have a career.

 Now that we've established that, let's talk about how you can become a freelance writer.
 Many of you start by asking me for a client list, and I am never going to give you one.
 Ever.
 I worked hard to send off proposals and pitch creative ideas to clients, so I'm not about to just give my leads away.

 I can, however, tell you that WAHM.com is a great place to start.
 Browse the forum for tips on getting started.
 They post some great stuff there.
 You can also read the articles on the site.

 There are a few content mills that I recommend to new writers.
-Send a sample to Demand Media Studios, or draft a high-quality article and apply at Textbroker.com.
-Both of those sites hire regularly.
+Send a sample to Crowd Content, or draft a high-quality article and apply at Textbroker.com.
+Both of these sites hire regularly.

 You have other options, especially if you're interested in writing eBooks or sharing information on sites like this one.
 I will publish a separate article addressing these things soon.
 This topic deserves its own post.

 Writing is an awesome way to pay the bills, but it's not for everybody.
 I'm very blessed to have the career that I do, but I worked hard to get where I am.
 I studied grammar rules for months and wrote God knows how many sample articles before I landed my first gig.
 My job isn't easy, so please don't insult me by assuming it is.